FAQs About Shamanism

 Can I be made to do anything against my will?

-No. The goal of shamanism is to increase your personal power, vitality, and self-determination.
+No. The goal of shamanism is to increase your personal power, vitality, resilience, and self-determination.
 We strive for impeccability in all aspects of our practice and observe ethical standards that include declining to work on anyone who has not fully understood and consented to all procedures.
 Practitioners of core shamanism are trained by the Foundation for Shamanic Studies to work with compassion, respecting client privacy and autonomy at all times.
 For more information see the Foundation for Shamanic Studies website.

 Will there be loud drumming?

 We typically use drumming to achieve an altered state for the shamanic journey.
 The sound level is adjusted to avoid disturbing others.
 We often use earphones in hospital settings.

 How will I know the process is working?

 Effects may be dramatic and immediate, but more often are gradual.
 You may experience emotional release and feel lighter and more hopeful.
 Physical symptoms may abate, and you should feel more in control of your life.

 Will I need multiple sessions?